AdarshSrivatsa98/Calculator-Behaviour/division.md

 And I type in "opposite signed number"
 And I press "equals"

-Then: I see the "Quotient" as the result
+Then: I see the "Quotient with negative sign" as the result

 ## Scenario: Division isn't symmetric